harness/developer-hub/docs/continuous-integration/development-guides/mlops/e2e-mlops-tutorial.md

 ### Upload artifacts to S3

 The pytest command from the previous test generated an HTML file with some visualizations for our ML model.
-In this step, we'll upload that artifact to an AWS S3 bucket that you previously created.
+In this step, you'll upload that artifact to an AWS S3 bucket that you previously created.

 Click **Add Step** and find **Upload Artifacts to S3** from step library.
 Use the following configuration: